tombenke/py-msgp/README.md

 py-messenger
 ============

-A general purpose messaging library that provides a neutral API for the most used communication patterns, like pub-sub, JSON-RPC, etc.
+A general purpose messaging library that provides a neutral API for the most used communication patterns, like pub-sub, request-response, etc.

 The main purpose of the `messenger` package is to provide an abstraction layer on top of the messaging middlewares.